Odeeo raises $1M for non-disruptive audio ads for games

 In-game advertising is already a huge market, but Odeeo says its platform is differentiated by focusing on building a product that supports game advertising at scale.
 The $1 million funding will enable the team to accelerate client onboarding and development of its platform where advertisers can bid programmatically through traditional ad-buying platforms on Internet Advertising Bureau (IAB)-recognized formats, using unique targeting capabilities.

-The ads have been testing well.
-Mostly they run in hypercasual games, which are played in about a minute.
+The ads have been testing well, the company claims.
+They mostly run in hypercasual games, which are played in about a minute.
 The company has about 10 people.
 It joined an incubator and went through it for about six months.
 The company plans to use the funding to grow the team.

 The company integrated with Unity so that it can be easy for game developers to insert audio ads into the games.